imellis22/CS260Simon/README.md

 When declaring CSS classes you can use something like "footer a" which will apply the css to all a tags only found in footer tags.

 It is amazing everything you can do with bootstrap.
 A ton of the formatting used wasn't declared in the main.css and was all just imported in from bootstrap.
 That can save a ton of time if I can figure out how to really use it.

+# Javascript notes
+I like how the scores.js gives a really good example of how to make new, complex elements to add to the DOM.
+A lot of the elements I want in my startup are kind of complex, so this will be really helpful.

+The login.js gives a good example of how to get information from a form and then add that to your display using javascript.
+That will be really helpful.